 We outline the main responsibilities of a trustee of a charity with a particular emphasis on accounting and audit requirements.
-If your charity is in the Warwickshire area we, at Select Accountants Ltd, can help maintain your charity's accounting records or prepare the annual report.
+If your charity is in the Leicestershire area we, at Select Accountants Ltd, can help maintain your charity's accounting records or prepare the annual report.

 It is often considered an honour to act as a trustee for a charity and an opportunity to give something back to the community.
 However, becoming a trustee involves a certain commitment and level of responsibility which should not be underestimated.